 The needs of children in the child welfare system encompass so much more than where they are placed.
 Children in substitute care have full, complex lives with their own difficulties and successes.
 Things that many youth might take for granted—talking to a sibling or a parent, joining a team at school, visiting the dentist or getting glasses for the first time, attending a high school prom—can be challenging for foster youth.
 KidsVoice works hard to make these types of normal daily activities a reality for our clients and their families.

-KidsVoice advocates in a wide range of areas to meet the unique hopes and needs of each child.
+KidsVoice advocates in the courts and beyond in a wide range of areas to meet the unique hopes and needs of each child.

 Health and Well-Being